China: Alibaba scandal sparks outcry over workplace harassment | DW | 16.12.2021

 "So even though the law says companies are responsible, there are no detailed rules, and the threshold for a woman to prove she was sexually harassed is very high," she told DW.

-China's workplace drinking culture is viewed as another main cause of workplace sexual harassment.
-Following Zhou's revelation in August, her former supervisor admitted that he had behaved too intimately with her while he was drunk.
-Later on, Alibaba's CEO Zhang Yong said in a memo that the company "resolutely opposes the ugly drinking culture."
+China's work drinking culture is viewed as another main cause of workplace sexual harassment.
+Following Zhou's accusations in August, her former supervisor admitted that he had behaved too intimately with her while he was drunk.
+Later, Alibaba's CEO Zhang Yong said in a memo that the company "resolutely opposes the ugly drinking culture."

 However, Nie believes the dependence on drinking culture as a method to establish mutual trust in the workplace leaves women vulnerable.
 "China's drinking culture reinforces men's positions in organizations and is usually very male-dominated," Nie told DW.
 "Because women usually don't drink much, these situations usually reflect very uneven power relations between men and women."

-Wang believes that protest and resistance are some of the best tactics women can use to resolve problems stemming from the drinking culture.
+Wang believes that protest and resistance are some of the best tactics women can use to resolve problems stemming from this drinking culture.

 "Despite the censorship and the possible witch hunt initiated by some men, Chinese feminists and their supporters continue to come forward and speak up online," Wang said.
 "I think the fundamental way to solve problems like sexual harassment in China is still protest, even if they may face backlash."